-- Genius Bonus: Michael going against God (and thus being called "rebel son" by Gabriel), in some countries Christianity got a bit muddled and so there are places where Michael is the one cast from heaven for mutiny.
+- Michael going against God (and thus being called "rebel son" by Gabriel).
+In some countries, Christianity got a bit muddled, so there are places that believe Michael is the one who got cast from heaven for mutiny.

-- Michael is actually the angel usually used for doling out God's judgment in the Bible, while Gabriel is usually the angel that is the deliverer of good news, (i.e, the message to the virgin Mary, etc.) so if you know those traits, the movie has a special ironic streak to it.
+- Michael is actually the angel usually used for doling out God's judgment in the Bible, while Gabriel is usually the angel that is the deliverer of good news (i.e. the message to the virgin Mary).
+A viewer who know these traits beforehand will see that the movie has a special ironic streak to it.

 - Moral Event Horizon: The angels recruiting children as cannon fodder.